Waaal/BobaOS/doc/userland/Userland.md

 Userland is when the processor is in ring3.
 Userland is safer because if something goes wrong the kernel is able to intervene.
 When the processor is in user land it is unable to execute privileges instructions such as chaning the GDT, IDT, paging or direct hardware access with in and out.

 ## Getting to user land for the first time
-- Setup user code and data segments
+- Setup user code and data segments in GDT
 - Setup a TSS
 - Get to user land with iret

 ### Setupt userland and data segments
 To be able to switch to userland we need to have a user data and code segment in the GDT.
-We alos need a TSS entry in the GDT.

 ### Setupt TSS
 Explenation of the TSS is [here](../STCQ/TSS.md)